 First/Birth Parents at Pact Family Camp

-Are you a parent who has placed a child for adoption?
-Or an adoptive parent who is planning to attend Pact Family Camp and would like to invite your child’s first/birth parent to attend as well?
-Pact welcomes birth/first parents—traditionally the most marginalized members of the adoption triad—not just as guest speakers but as full participants in our entire Family Camp program.
+Pact welcomes birth/first parents—traditionally the most marginalized members of the adoption triad—not just as guest speakers but also as guests, counselors and staff in our entire Family Camp program.
 The participation of first/birth parents provides ground-breaking opportunities for connections between first families, adoptive/foster parents, adopted/fostered youth, and adoption professionals.
 Many adoptive parents report that getting to know first/birth parents at Pact Family Camp has been a life-changing experience, challenging them to rethink their assumptions about their children’s first/birth families and about ongoing contact.

-Pact Family Camp has included first/birth parents as guest speakers and participants since 2010, and a growing number are attending each year.
+Pact Family Camp has proactively included first/birth parents since 2010, and a growing number are attending each year.
 Some come with their children and their children’s adoptive families, others come on their own.
 First/birth parents are invited to participate in all of the adult programming (keynote presentations, panel discussions, workshops, etc.).
 While most of these presentations are designed with adoptive parents as the primary target audience, explorations of the experience of adoption are illuminating to first/birth parents as well, and the presence of first/birth parents deepens the discussions and adds an important perspective.

 We know that the first/birth parents who attend Pact Family Camp care deeply about our mission – to serve adopted children of color.
 We also know that topics of adoption and family, as well as oppression, race and culture, are sensitive, volatile subjects; we want to make sure that you are not being asked to educate adoptive parents or share your experience with adoptees if that is not your desire.
 Of course, we invite people to reach across triad and racial lines as they choose, but we acknowledge the power dynamics when first/birth parents are in a very small minority.
 Pact is committed to Camp being not only a “brave space,” but also a safe space for first/birth parents.

-First/birth parents have the option to attend Camp in five ways:
+First/birth parents have the option to attend Camp in four ways: